zenml-io/zenml/docs/book/getting-started/system-architectures.md

 ## ZenML OSS (Community Edition, Self-hosted)

-A ZenML OSS deployment consists of the following moving pieces:
+A ZenML OSS deployment (AKA a tenant) consists of the following moving pieces:

-* **ZenML Server**: This is a FastAPI app that manages metadata of pipelines, artifacts, stacks etc.
+* **ZenML OSS Server**: This is a FastAPI app that manages metadata of pipelines, artifacts, stacks etc.
   Note: In ZenML Pro, the notion of a ZenML server is replaced with so-called "Tenant".
 For all intents and purposes, consider a ZenML Tenant == ZenML OSS server + more functionality.
-* **ML Metadata Store**: This is where all ZenML tenant metadata is stored, including ML metadata such as tracking and versioning information about pipelines and models.
+* **OSS Metadata Store**: This is where all ZenML tenant metadata is stored, including ML metadata such as tracking and versioning information about pipelines and models.
-* **ZenML OSS Dashboard**: This is a ReactJS app that shows pipelines, runs, etc.
+* **OSS Dashboard**: This is a ReactJS app that shows pipelines, runs, etc.
 * **Secrets Store**: All secrets and credentials required to access customer infrastructure services are stored in a secure secrets store.
 The ZenML Pro API has access to these secrets and uses them to access customer